EmmanuelDemey/codelab-elastic/step4/README.md

 ```

 * Log in to kibana and present the new securty page
-* Index one fake document that will be used to present fields filtering
+* In the `Devtools panel`, index one fake document that will be used to present fields filtering

 ```shell
 POST devoxx_indices/_doc/1